DataVolumeXYZ/DataVolumeXYZ/_posts/2023-03-20-external-tool-PbiToolsWatchPS.md

 * If you're not comfortable with the command line, then PbiToolsWatchPS is a great way to start using pbi-tools without having to learn how to use the command line first.
 * Even if you are already a command line ninja, you should _still_ consider using PbiToolsWatchPS because:
-  * Launching pbi-tools directly from Power BI Desktop with PbiToolsWatchPS is *much* faster than launching it manually from the command line.
+  * Launching pbi-tools directly from Power BI Desktop with PbiToolsWatchPS is *much* faster than running it manually from the command line.
   * You won't have to remember the pbi-tools command line syntax, which arguments to use, how to use them, etc.
   * You won't have to worry about accidentally running pbi-tools on the wrong .pbix file.
   * Using PbiToolsWatchPS, you can standardize the way everyone in your team runs pbi-tools, thereby ensuring that everyone's changes to the source code are always saved in the same format and folder structure.